rnaharro/AppleWatchFaces/readme.md

 1. **Can I download this from the app store ?**

 At this time, Apple is not ready for developer created watch faces -- **Typical response from Apple if you submit an iOS app that has a watch face:**

 Guideline 4.2.4 - Design - Minimum Functionality

 We continued to notice that your Apple Watch app is primarily a clock app with time-telling functionality, which provides a lower quality user experience than Apple users expect.
 Specifically, users must launch the app or swipe through glances to see the time.

 The native clock app already allows users to customize how time is displayed on their devices and offers the best possible time-telling experience.
 Users are able to switch colors, add more functionality and complications on a watch face such as an alarm, the weather, stocks, activity rings, moon phases, or sunrises and sunsets.
 Users also have the ability to tap on certain complications to get more information from their corresponding apps.

 We encourage you to review your Apple Watch app concept and incorporate different content and features that are in compliance with the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/), as well as the [watchOS Human Interface Guidelines](https://developer.apple.com/watchos/human-interface-guidelines/).
 If you want to show the time in your Apple Watch app, you may use the specialized Date Labels to display time-related values on Apple Watch.

 2. **Can I join your testFlight and help you beta test?**

 No. Apple also will block developers from *external* beta testing because of the H.I.G. ( see FAQ 1 ).
 If you have a large developer team ( which I do not ), then you might be able to do an *internal* beta test on testflight.

 3. **How do I get this on my phone / watch?**

 Follow the installation instructions below to compile from the source and you can *side load* this application onto your phone and watch.

-4. **How can I create my own watch hands / background shapes?**
+4. **How can I create my own watch hands?**

-  Currently the watch hands are using UIKit paths, but the plan is to switch these out for loaded SVG files in a folder and load them up when the app starts.
-This should better allow for designers and non-developers to easily add shapes into the project.
+Currently the watch hands are using UIKit paths and has support for PNGs.
+See the example **SecondHandTypes.SecondHandTypeFancyRed** in Shared/Nodes/MinuteHand.swift.
+The code will attempt to tint the PNG pixels with the chosen hand color.
+White pixels will colorize to the chosen color, and black wil not tint at all.
+Colors in between will blend.

+5. **Can I use my own background images?**

+Yes, tap on the camera icon in the background color picker to pull an image off the phone's camera or gallery.

-5. **How can I add my own images for use as a background in the watch faces ?**
+6. **How can I add my own images for use as a background in the watch faces ?**

 1. Crop the image to a square at approximately 512x512 pixels ( 72 ppi )
 2. Drop it into the **/Shared/Resources/Materials** folder
 3. Add it into the /AppleWatchFaces/Colors.plist file

-6. **Which versions of apple watches does this work with ?**
+9. **Which versions of apple watches does this work with ?**

 Any watchOS that can run spriteKit should be fine.

-7. **Are you planning to do complications ?**
+8. **Are you planning to do complications ?**

 Maybe, I've seen some open source battery / date ones.
 Those would be the simplest to implement.
 Positioning out of the way of the other things might be one initial problem to solve.

-8. **Are all the designs round  ?**
+9. **Are all the designs round  ?**

 In [PR 11](https://github.com/orff/AppleWatchFaces/pull/11) support for rounded rectangle designs was added.
 It it not a perfect solution for watch designs:  While it does postiion the items along a rounded rectangle path, it evenly distributes them which does not perfectly line up with the watch hands.
 Also box / square shapes look weird just rotated to face the center vs. a "true" watch design which would mask the edges.

-9. **What about digital clocks  ?**
+10. **What about digital clocks  ?**

 I haven't thought much about the interface or settings for a digital clock that would make it interesting other than font, position, or flipping animation.
 A flip clock or nixie tube watch face might be pretty interesting to look at.
 Feel free to create an issue or wiki with your ideas.